pallets-eco/flask-classful/docs/index.rst

             pass

-In the above example, even though we're using a Type Hint to say that the ``id`` URL Argument should be an ``int``, Flask Classful will ignore this information and continue to pass it to you as a string.
+In the above example, even though we're using a Type Hint to say that the ``id`` URL Argument should be an ``int``, ``Flask Classful`` will ignore this information and continue to pass it to you as a string.
 From there, I'm sure you want to coerce arguments in your own fancy way.

 Providing your OWN base class
 -----------------------------

-Just about every programmer who's worked with a major library has discovered some odd issues with it or has found something they disagree with in it's implementation.
+Just about every programmer who's worked with a major library has discovered some odd issues with it or has found something they disagree with in its implementation.
 Many times, the easiest way to fix this (beyond contributing upstream!) is to define your own base class that extends the problematic class in question and fixes your gripe.
 This is a wonderful way to fix problems and really shows how excellent OOP can be, and, as such, is highly encouraged.

-Flask Classful feels the same way, if you want to sub-class ``FlaskView`` to add whatever functionality you want, you should do exactly that!
-However, you should know one thing before you do this, and that is how Flask Classful automatically discovers methods to register as routes.
+``Flask-Classful`` feels the same way, if you want to sub-class ``FlaskView`` to add whatever functionality you want, you should do exactly that!
+However, you should know one thing before you do this, and that is how ``Flask-Classful`` automatically discovers methods to register as routes.
 Whenever ``register`` is called with a ``FlaskView`` subclass, the method inspects both ``FlaskView`` and the subclass, grabbing the set of methods from both.
 It then takes the set of methods defined on ``FlaskView`` and **removes** them from the set of methods